 \subsection{Design task}

-We designed the load-bearing structure of a spiral staircase subjected to the design constraints listed in Section \ref{design_constraints}.
-The staircase was planned to connect the ground floor to the mezzanine slab with a single run of 18 steps.
-The mezzanine slab was 3 meters above the ground floor and the design load was 1 kN per step.
-Moreover, the external perimeter of the staircase followed a semicircle with a diameter of 4 meters (Figure \ref{fig:staircase_constraints}).
+We design the load-bearing structure of a spiral staircase subjected to the design constraints listed in Section \ref{design_constraints}.
+The external perimeter of the staircase follows a semicircle on-plan with a diameter of 4 meters (Figure \ref{fig:staircase_constraints}).
+The staircase is planned to connect the ground floor to the mezzanine slab with a single run of 18 equidistant steps.
+Every step is 1 meter wide and perpendicular to the semicircle.
+The mezzanine slab is 3.4 meters above the ground floor and the design load is of 1 kN per step.

-Inspired by the Fourth Bridge over the Grand Canal in Venice \cite{zordan_fourthbridge_2010}, we used the extended CEM framework to form-find a spiraling truss-like structure for the staircase.
-The structure was imagined to carry the applied loads via cross-shaped ribs suspended on two curving chords.
-The chords were initially proposed to be 1 meter apart from each other, running parallel to the run of stairs and being anchored at their intersections with the ground floor and the shallow side of the mezzanine slab.
+Inspired by the Fourth Bridge over the Grand Canal in Venice \cite{zordan_fourthbridge_2010}, we use the extended CEM framework to form-find a spiraling truss-like structure for the staircase.
+The structure is imagined to carry the applied loads via cross-shaped ribs suspended on two curving chords.
+The chords are initially proposed to be 1 meter apart from each other, running parallel to the run of stairs and to be anchored at their intersections with the ground floor and the shallow side of the mezzanine slab.

-The static equilibrium concept was to first use the tread in every step of the staircase as a tension element that tied the upper half of the compression rib underneath.
-Next, the goal was to resist the torsional effects produced by the forces coming from the ribs by coupling the two chords as a pair of tension-compression rings.
+The static equilibrium concept is to first use the tread in every step of the staircase as a tension element that tied the upper half of the compression rib underneath (see callout rectangle in Figure \ref{fig:staircase_form}).
+Next, the goal is to resist the torsional effects produced by the forces coming from the ribs by coupling the two chords as a pair of tension-compression rings.